catalinnita/gateway-api/README.md

-# Gateway api
+# Gateway API

-This is a gateway api part of a microservices / SPA boilerplate for SAAS apps.
+This is a gateway API part of a microservices / SPA boilerplate for SAAS apps.
 The solution includes:

 * the gateway api - this one
 * stripe integration middleware api - [link]